NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Gray Prince.md

 **Frequency** once per hour;

-**Effect** You fire a bolt of void energy, dealing 2d8 void damage to all creatures in a 60-foot line (DC 24 Reflex check saving throw).
+**Effect** You fire a bolt of void energy, dealing 2d8 void damage to all creatures in a @Template\[line|distance:60\] (DC 24 Reflex check saving throw).
 Creatures who critically fail their saving throw also take 1 persistent void damage for 1 minute.

 *Source: Pathfinder Lost Omens: Highhelm*
 *OGL*